Two years ago, I wrote a post listing 14 reasons every kid should eat organic. I loved writing that and getting it out to the world.

 These are the best things to have on hand for when you are in a rush.
 I love the ones that come in packets so I can just squeeze the into my mouth for a snack!
 Of course, you can easily put them on a celery stick or dip your fruit slices in them for a more substantial snack.

-Easy to eat on the go, elevAte organic superfood salads are antioxidant rich, high in omegas and contain plant-based proteins.
-Three of their brands contain antibiotic-free chicken, and are Non-GMO Project Verified, Organic or Gluten Free. elevAte even has a vegan salad, as well as 3 that are vegetarian.
-Not only that, but the salads come in fully recyclable packaging, printed with soy-based inks and are made from FSC Certified material, ensuring you that they “come from responsibly managed forests that provide environmental, social and economic benefits.”
+Ready-to-eat organic salads and meals, like elevAte organic superfood salads, can be an antioxidant-rich way to get fast nutrition on the go!
+Look for brands that come in fully recyclable packaging, printed with soy-based inks and are made from FSC Certified material, ensuring that they “come from responsibly managed forests that provide environmental, social and economic benefits.”
 (Be sure to rinse and recycle when done eating!)

 These hacks make it quick and easy to eat clean and the best part?
 No cooking!
 I cook for the kids about a million times a day.
 Ok, it’s really twice but it feels like a LOT more when you do it 365 days a year – and more on holidays, augh!

-Of these hacks, the Ready Pac elevAte Salads were my favorite.
-It’s exactly the kind of food I love, and so delicious, providing a quick and easy lunch that I don’t have to think about.
-It’s full of ancient grains, plant-based proteins, nutrient-dense greens, nuts, legumes, and seeds that are rich in omega-3 and -6 fatty acids, ensuring my meal is full of naturally occurring vitamins and antioxidants.
-You can check out elevAte foods on Facebook, Twitter and Instagram.
+Make sure your diet is full ofancient grains, plant-based proteins, nutrient-dense greens, nuts, legumes, and seeds that are rich in omega-3 and -6 fatty acids, ensuring my meal is full of naturally occurring vitamins and antioxidants.